mozilla/awsboxen/README.rst

     the execution of various commands.
   * Try to read the event stream during creation/teardown, for better feedback on what's happening
+  * Allow pointing to a custom awsboxen.json file, rather than always ready it out of the current directory.
   * Add a "deploy --dry-run" command which prints a summary of the changes that will be made, and highlights any potential downtime or destruction of existing resources.